Are your salon’s Christmas retail sales a rip-roaring success?

 - and so are any retail marketing messages/signage.

 Follow these patterns when creating your festive displays in your salon.

-Create a salon display that is visually balanced and doesn’t look top heavy.
+Create a retail display that is visually balanced and doesn’t look top heavy.

 Place dark coloured products (which appear heavier than light ones) lower in your display, and lighter coloured ones at the top.
 Simple, but effective.

 Colour psychology is very important in visual merchandising as our brains are hot-wired to react to it.

 Attention-grabbing festive red is a dynamic colour which evokes strong emotions.
 Yet it does have discount or deal connotations.
 Think before using it too liberally in merchandising pre-Christmas.
 That said, it’s useful for highlighting impulse buys.

 Silver, black and gold make us feel luxury, prestige and sophistication so ideal for your premium hair and beauty ranges.

 Lavender, romantic pink shades and purple are known to be more appealing to women salon clients.
 Don’t use this palette for selling to guys.